shaisachs/the-check/README.md

 “Why do you have four versions of the breakfast menu?”
 Augusta asked.

-“Johnny kept redesigning it,” Frankie said.
-“But every time he printed a new draft, someone would complain the pancakes font looked funny.”
+“We kept redesigning it,” Frankie said.
+“But every time we printed a new draft, someone would complain the font looked funny.”

-They laughed quietly together—an easy, shared rhythm that made the task feel more manageable.
+They laughed quietly together - an easy, shared rhythm that made the task feel more manageable.

-Outside, the sound of snowmelt tapping onto the metal bucket Johnny had once placed under a leak offered a slow, rhythmic accompaniment.
-The bucket was still there, even though the leak had been fixed years ago.
-No one had moved it.
+Outside, the sound of snowmelt tapping onto a metal bucket offered a slow, rhythmic accompaniment.

 The diner hummed—a low, collective murmur of refrigerators, lights, and vents—as though it were listening in.

-### 6. The discovery of the boxes

 Frankie braced herself and shouldered the storage room door open.
 It resisted with the stubbornness of a place that had been neglected long enough to develop opinions.
 When it finally gave way, something inside shifted with a soft *shfff*, and a box slid out, thumping against her boot.